rarepotato8de/3x3macropad/README.md

 So I wrote down what features I would like to have: OLED, small form factor, Encoder.
 After that, it was time to design it.

 The Layout of this Macropads actually was the first thing I had in mind and it turned out way better than expected when I got my first PCB's.
-Besides that the case-less design was inspired by the custom keyboard I wanted to have at that time: Discipline65 - which I'm using now.
+Besides that, the case-less design was inspired by the custom keyboard I wanted to have at that time: Discipline65 - which I'm using now.
 Not only does it look industrial and cool, but it also saves costs for a "dedicated" case.

 Shortly after I build my first macropad and shared pictures of it, I noticed that there is quite a high demand for it.
 So I started offering them.